-This change of face was long overdue, and whole-heartedly embraced by the Reno community in just about every regard.
-This once-neglected portion of town turned a new leaf after a series of entrepreneurs breathed life into multi-decade-old brick buildings, turning this neighborhood into a unique cultural experiences a lot of other metro areas simply don’t have.
-Instead of tearing down an old, unused section of town, this ambitious collection of artists and small business owners took over and transformed the neighborhood with an artisan-type of approach.
-It was certainly a risk, but has been fully embraced and remains a thriving section of Reno once more.
-Anyone who spends time in the Midtown District will find a pleasant convergence of modern, west-coast mentality with a ‘do it yourself’ Nevada vibe.
+This change of face was long overdue, and whole-heartedly embraced by the Reno community in just about every regard, and caps off a long transition that began about a decade ago.
+This formerly “gritty” portion of town turned a new leaf after a series of local visionaries breathed life into mid-century brick buildings, transforming this neighborhood into Reno’s premier arts and culture district.
+Instead of tearing down an old, unused section of town, this ambitious collection of artists and small business owners transformed the neighborhood with an artisan approach.